gitsalesforce/LWCBuild/README.md

 # License

-The code is available under the [BSD 3-Clause license](https://github.com/developerforce/lwc-builder/blob/main/LICENSE).
+The code is available under the [BSD 3-Clause license]